 Has your child been taken or kept abroad without your consent or knowledge?
 We can advise on child abduction laws.

-Child abduction law is a highly sensitive and emotive topic for parents, and our team of expert solicitors are here to help.
+Child abduction law and parental abduction laws are highly sensitive and emotive topics for parents, and our team of expert solicitors are here to help.
 The unauthorised removal or retention of children abroad is a specialised area involving international conventions, English and foreign laws.
 Where a child has been removed abroad and where countries are party to The Hague Convention on International Child Abduction, a request can be made to that country for the child to be returned.
 Parental abduction laws are complex and we recommend seeking the counsel of a family law solicitor to help.